Home

 Patchwork cards are an easy way to use up all your favourite pieces of paper....the ones you can't bear to throw away!!

-They can be brightly coloured with mis-matched papers, or subtly elegant with those that blend.
+They can be brightly coloured by using up any of your mis-matched papers, or subtly elegant with those that blend.

-The joins can be covered with paper ribbons, real ribbons and real or Faux Stitching.
+The joins can be covered with paper ribbons, real ribbons or some glitter

 Cut some pretty papers into equal sized squares for your Patchwork Cards.

-Make a small mark in the center of each side, and join them up.
+Make a small mark in the centre of each side, and join them up.

-Where the lines cross is the center of the card.
+Where the lines cross is the centre of the card.
 Make a dot.

 (This just ensures that your squares will be evenly spaced and not look crooked on your card.)

-This is the distance across your 5cms square from each point, and helps you to postition the square correctly.
+This is the distance across your 5 cms square from each point, and helps you to position the square correctly.

 I prefer to place all my pieces in a dry run before I glue them into place, until I get a pattern that I like.

-Place you first sqaure in the centre of the card...
+Place you first square in the centre of the card...

 ...and build up each part as you go.